 We distinguish between a number of different kinds of names.
 A pure name1 is a name that consists of an uninterpreted bit pattern that does not encode any of the named entity's attributes.
 A nonpure name, on the other hand, does encode entity attributes (such as an access point address) in the name.
 An identifier is a name that uniquely identifies an entity.
 An identifier refers to at most one entity and an entity is referred to by at most one identifier.
 Furthermore an identifier can never be reused, so that it will always refer to the same entity.
-Identifiers allow for easy comparison of entities; if two entities have the same identifier then they are the same entity.
-Pure names that are also identifiers are called pure identifiers.
+Identifiers allow for easy comparison of entities; if two entities have the same identifiers.
 Location independent names are names that are independent of an entity's address.
 They remain valid even if an entity moves or otherwise changes its address.
 Note that pure names are always location independent, though location independent names do not have to be pure names.

-$^{^{1}\}mathrm{The}$ distinction between pure and nonpure names is due to Needham [Nee93]
+1The distinction between pure and nonpure names is due to Needham [Nee93]